influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 ## Compactor

-* Continously running, iterative file storage optimizer
+* Continuously running, iterative file storage optimizer
 * Takes closed WAL files, existing TSM files and combines into one or more new TSM files

 ## Cache